 What if You Get Denied for Coverage?

-All is not lost if a person with ADHD is either denied insurance or offered it at a steep premium though.
-Medical underwriters want to see that a person has their illness managed, the length in term of the illness is really a non-factor.
+All is not lost if a person with ADHD is either denied insurance or offered it at a steep premium, though.
+Medical underwriters want to see that a person has their illness managed; the length in terms of the illness is really a non-factor.